- Future Students

-As a clinician, Dr. Wagner has conducted the Nebraska Honor Choir, the Archdiocese of Seattle Choral festival at Beniroyal hall, Festival of the Arts (Spokane), North Idaho Honor Choir Festival and the Montana Honor Treble Choir.
+As a clinician, Dr. Wagner has conducted the Nebraska Honor Choir, the Archdiocese of Seattle Choral festival at Benaroyal hall, Festival of the Arts (Spokane), North Idaho Honor Choir Festival and the Montana Honor Treble Choir.
 As an adjudicator he has judged the Northwest Regional Metropolitan Opera Auditions, Oregon Choir Championships, state large ensemble choral festivals, and state solo and ensemble festivals in Washington, Idaho, and Oregon.

 Dr. Michael Waldrop, PercussionAssociate Professor of PercussionMusic Building #143Phone: (509)359-6120Fax: (509)359-7028Email: email@example.comWebsite: http://michaelwaldrop.net/

 Dr. Michael Waldrop is Professor of Percussion at the Eastern Washington University.
 He teaches jazz drumset, classical percussion, percussion ensembles and percussion methods at EWU.
 He has a Bachelor's degree in percussion performance from the University of North Texas, a Masters in Jazz Studies from the University of Memphis, and a Doctorate in Performance from the University of North Texas.

 Dr. Waldrop's career has been extensive and varied, ranging from rock and jazz styles to performances with major symphonies in the United States and abroad.
 Waldrop is a recording artist on the grammy nominated "Origin" label that released his critically acclaimed CD entitled "Time Within Itself" in 2015.
-He was a member of the Grammy nominated One o'Clock Lab Band and recorded two CD's with the group and has been on several tours, including a European tour of the Broadway production of 42nd Street and a tour of Turkey with Prix di Rome prize-winning composer Kamran Ince and his ensemble.
-In addition, he has performed with Maureen McGovern, Della Reese, Randy Brecker, Marvin Stamm, the Nelson Riddle Orchestra, Eliane Elias and Slide Hampton.
+He was a member of the Grammy nominated One o'Clock Lab Band and recorded two CD's with the group and has been on several international tours, including a European tour of the Broadway production of 42nd Street and a tour of Turkey with Prix di Rome prize-winning composer Kamran Ince and his ensemble.
+In addition, he has performed with a number of jazz luminaries including Randy Brecker, Marvin Stamm, and Mike Stern.
 Dr. Waldrop was also a member of Blue Note recording artist Bob Belden's quartet.
 He has played and recorded with many of the greatest percussionists in the world including Gordon Stout, Nebojsa Zivkovic and Airto.
 He has played on many recording projects ranging from the Warner Bros.
 Movie "Christmas Vacation", a plethora of jazz recordings and various chamber music projects.